From architecture to recruitment

 How did the company support your move into recruitment?

-In the first six months of joining the company, I worked in a trainee role.
+In the first five months of joining the company, I worked in a trainee role.
 At first, it did feel like a step back after working in industry; however, that early stage was really invaluable and I very quickly realised that recruitment was the right industry for me.

-During that initial period, I received a lot of support and training, in particular from my manager, so it didn’t take long for me to feel fully immersed in my role.
+During that initial period, I received a lot of support and training, in particular from my director, so it didn’t take long for me to feel fully immersed in my role.
 While you have the support and training from your team, you’re quickly given the autonomy and opportunity to go out and develop your own way of working.

 Recruitment is a fast-paced industry, so you’re always facing new challenges.
 As a result, you feel like you’re constantly learning and being stretched.
 The things I’ve learnt in the past year at Robert Walters would have taken me three years to learn elsewhere.